A List of Mercury Resources

 Fabrice Nicol is compiling and distributing the Mercury Compiler on a daily basis and is distibuting it as Docker images.
 This means you don’t need to compile the compiler yourself, when you want the latest and greatest version, and you have set up Docker on your system.

 Each Docker image contains both, the latest ROTD version and the latest Git version.
-He provides three versions of his Docker images, named gentoo4mercruy, ubuntu4mercury and alpine4mercury, which correspond to the Linux distribution with the respective name.
+He provides three versions of his Docker images, named gentoo4mercruy, ubuntu4mercury and alpine4mercury, which correspond to the Linux distribution with the respective name inside the Docker container.

 The Gentoo distribution is aimed at users who want to build dependencies from source code.
 The Alpine distribution is aimed at those who would like to test builds against the musl C library or need a more compact image.